-- Core management functions, including policy formulation and significant decisionmaking processes like determining compliance with KYC norms - Loan Sanctioning - The final decision to extend credit must be made internally, not by an outsourced service provider. - Even with a pre-defined loan sanctioning template (Approved by the board), it must be demonstrated that the decision to lend was made solely internally, with the service provider acting only as a facilitator. - > Management of investment portfolio - Compliance Function - Internal Audit Function - Exception: Experts, including former employees, may be hired on a contractual basis if necessary.
-The Audit Committee of the Board (ACB) or the Board must be assured that the required expertise is not available within the internal audit function prior to hiring. - Any potential conflict of interest in hiring external experts shall be recognized and effectively addressed. - Ownership of all audit reports shall rest with the regular functionaries of the internal audit function, even when external experts are involved
+- i.
+Core management functions, including policy formulation and significant decisionmaking processes like determining compliance with KYC norms - ii.
+Loan Sanctioning - a.
+The final decision to extend credit must be made internally, not by an outsourced service provider. - b.
+Even with a pre-defined loan sanctioning template (Approved by the board), it must be demonstrated that the decision to lend was made solely internally, with the service provider acting only as a facilitator. - iii.
+Management of investment portfolio - iv.
+Compliance Function - v.
+Internal Audit Function - a.
+Exception: Experts, including former employees, may be hired on a contractual basis if necessary.
+The Audit Committee of the Board (ACB) or the Board must be assured that the required expertise is not available within the internal audit function prior to hiring. - b.
+Any potential conflict of interest in hiring external experts shall be recognized and effectively addressed. - c.
+Ownership of all audit reports shall rest with the regular functionaries of the internal audit function, even when external experts are involved